Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Examples

-Denoting the model associated with the regular $\Vect_{\mathbb Z_2}$-module category as $\mathbb H_A$ and the other one by $\mathbb H_B$, their duality implies the existence of a unitary transformation mapping one to the other, as discussed above.
+Denoting the model associated with the regular $\Vect_{\mathbb Z_2}$-module category as $\mathbb H_A$ and the one with $\Vect$ by $\mathbb H_B$, their duality implies the existence of a unitary transformation mapping one to the other, as discussed above.
 On closed boundary conditions, these Hamiltonians are block diagonal in the four symmetry sectors, corresponding to even/odd charge under the global $\mathbb Z_2$ symmetry and periodic/antiperiodic boundary conditions.
 These sectors are all of the same dimension and as such no auxiliary Hilbert spaces are required to construct a unitary transformation relating the individual blocks of the Hamiltonians.
-Interestingly, this unitary transformation, as provided by the MPO intertwiners, interchanges the even (odd), periodic (antiperiodic) sector of $\mathbb H_A$ with the periodic (antiperiodic), even (odd) sector of $\mathbb H_B$, illustrating the subtle interplay of duality transformations with the symmetry properties of the Hamiltonians.
+Interestingly, this unitary transformation, as provided by the MPO intertwiners, interchanges the even (odd), periodic (antiperiodic) sector of $\mathbb H_A$ with the periodic (antiperiodic), even (odd) sector of $\mathbb H_B$, illustrating the subtle interplay between duality transformations and symmetry properties of the Hamiltonians involved.